There are so many great Santa Monica attractions to visit, National Geographic named it one of the Top 10 Beach Cities in the World.

 There's always something going on in Santa Monica.
 It's a city in constant motion - and that translates to lots of special events - especially at Santa Monica's top attractions.

-The Santa Monica Pier is home to the Twilight Concert Series and Pier Movies - free events held each summer.
+The Santa Monica Pier is home to the Twilight Concert Series and Pier Movies - free events held each summer and fall.
 You can get information on Santa Monica events here.

 These top 10 Santa Monica attractions are just a few of the things to see and do in Santa Monica.
 There are so many more great places in our beachside city for you to explore!